 The Secretary of State provides National Voter Registration Act (NVRA) resources and training to County agencies serving low-income residents and individuals with disabilities.
 These agencies include, but are not limited to: CalFresh, CalWORKs, Medi-Cal, Women, Infants, and Children, In-Home Supportive Services, Covered California, California's Health Benefit Exchange, Department of Rehabilitation-Vocational Services, Independent Living Centers, Department of Developmental Services Regional Centers, offices contracting with the Office of Deaf Access, state and County mental and behavioral health departments, and private practitioners providing services under contract with those departments.
 The Elections Division will provide additional information and training on request to coordinators and staff at agencies.
 The Elections Division will contact the eight core County service agencies providing safety net services to San Mateo County residents to make them aware of upcoming elections, voting options and the new Ballot Marking Tablets.
 These agencies include Coastside Hope, El Concilio of San Mateo County, Fair Oaks Community Center, Pacifica Resource Center, Puente de la Costa Sur, Samaritan House, the Daly City Community Service Center and the YMCA Community Resource Center.

 The Elections Division regularly provides information on voting rights and elections to the Sheriff's Office to share with inmates in the County's correctional facilities.
-Information will also be given to the Service League of San Mateo County for inmates and to the Service League and the David E. Lewis Community Reentry Center for former inmates.
+Information will also be given to the Service League of San Mateo County and All of Us or None, both providing services to incarcerated and individuals returning to their communities, and to the David E. Lewis Community Reentry Center for former inmates.